Aircoookie/WLED/readme.md

 Quick start guide:

+-If you do not plan to change the software, you can use the supplied binary files instead- Just flash a basic HTTP OTA updater sketch and upload the bin!

 1. Make sure your ESP module has a min.
 4MB SPI flash module. (currently working on supporting 1MB modules) Connect a  WS2812B RGB led strip to GPIO2.
 Optionally connect a NO-pushbutton to GPIO0 (internal pull-up) and ground.